TheKettleBlack/ZombKeys/README.md

 # ZombKeys
 A zombie killing typing game.
 Type the word above the zombie's head, and hit enter or space to shoot a zombie and kill it.
 Requires PyGame and Python.
-If a zombie reaches your fortification before you've killed it, it's game over.
+If a zombie reaches your fortification before you've killed it, it will damage your fortification for a number of points equal to the number of letters in the word.
+If your fortification health reaches zero, it's game over.

 ![ZombKeys Gameplay Screenshot](/ZombKeys_Screenshot.png?raw=true "ZombKeys Gameplay Screenshot")